 We’re about to take our first foray into traffic and promotion (you know, the stuff that usually come to mind when people hear the word marketing).
-But this part of the guide isn’t about how to direct a steam of prospective readers to our book page—the various promotional and advertising options that you can use to drive readers to Amazon and other retailers will be discussed at length in Part 5.
+But this part of the guide isn’t about how to direct a steam of prospective readers to our book page—the various promotional and advertising options that you can use to drive readers to Amazon and other retailers will be discussed in the next section.
 Right now, however, we’re going to dive into how you can amplify all your marketing efforts by leveraging the power of the Amazon algorithms (otherwise colloquially known as “the algos”).

 Now, if you’ve been an indie author for a bit, you’ve probably heard a lot about the importance of Amazon’s algos.
 But why do they matter so much?